uaf/uaf/README.md

 Currently only the OPC UA client-side is implemented.
 Many services are fully implemented (see list below) but some less-frequently used services are still pending.
-Support for security is already partly implemented but not functional yet.

  - Supported services on the Client side:
    - read (synchronous + asynchronous)